 Following receipt of the Certificate of Completion, the Company may inspect the Facility for compliance with its standards by arranging for a Witness Test.
 The Company is obligated to complete this Witness Test within 10 Business Days of the receipt of the Certificate of Completion.
 If the Company does not inspect in 10 Business Days or by mutual agreement of the Parties, the Witness Test is deemed waived.

-Assuming the wiring inspection, all Compliance Documentation and/or Witness Test are satisfactory,the Company notifies the Interconnecting Customer in writing that interconnection is authorized and issues the Authorization to Interconnect.
+Assuming the wiring inspection, all Compliance Documentation and/or Witness Test are satisfactory, and after the Company has performed any necessary System Modifications (if any), and meter is installed and/or exchanged as necessary, the Company notifies the Interconnecting Customer in writing that interconnection is authorized and issues the Authorization to Interconnect.
 If the wiring inspection, Compliance Documentation and/or Witness Test are not satisfactory, the Company has the right to disconnect the Facility, and will provide information to the Interconnecting Customer describing clearly what is required to receive the Authorization to Interconnect.
 The Company shall issue the Authorization to Interconnect within 5 Business Days from the Interconnecting Customer’s satisfaction of the connection requirements (i.e. the wiring inspection, all Compliance Documentation, and the Witness Test) and the Company’s installation of the required meter, whichever occurs later.
 The Interconnecting Customer has no right to operate in parallel until they have received the Authorization to Interconnect.

-In accordance with Section I.3.9 of the ISO New England Inc. Transmission, Markets, and Services Tariff, Facilities proceeding through the Simplified Process shallbe evaluated for significant effect on Affected Systems.
+In accordance with Section I.3.9 of the ISO New England Inc. Transmission, Markets, and Services Tariff, certain Facilities may be evaluated for significant effect on Affected Systems.
 If Section I.3.9 is amended to require Facilities less than one megawatt to be evaluated for potential adverse impact to Affected Systems, or it is determined that the Facility, in aggregate with other generation capacity on the Company EPS, may result in an adverse impact to Affected Systems, the Company may require that the Facility be reviewed under Section 3.4(b) of the Standard Process

-If the Interconnecting Customer does not substantially complete construction within 12 months after receiving the Conditional Approval to Interconnect from the Company, the Company will require the Interconnecting Customer to reapply for interconnection.
-Notwithstanding the foregoing, the Interconnecting Customer’s obligation to complete construction within 12 months is subject any claim of Force Majeure made by the Interconnecting Customer in accordance with, and subject to the limitations of, Section 3.7.
+The Company shall estimate a 30-day time range when any required System Modifications caused by the Applicant’s Facility will be completed as an attachment to the Conditional Approval.
+If the Interconnecting Customer does not substantially complete provide proof of progress toward construction within 12 months after receiving the Conditional Approval from the Company, the Company will may require the Interconnecting Customer to reapply for interconnection.
+The Company shall have [TBD] months to complete any required System Modifications.
+Notwithstanding the foregoing, the Company’s and the Interconnecting Customer’s obligation to complete construction within [TBD] days and [TBD] months, respectively.
+Notwithstanding the foregoing, the Interconnecting Customer’s obligation to complete construction within 12 months is construction timelines are subject any claim of Force Majeure made by the Interconnecting Customer in accordance with, and subject to the limitations of, Section 3.7.

 Simplified Process – Networks

-This process is for Interconnecting Customers using Listed inverter-based Facilities where the aggregate generating Facility capacity is less than one fifteenth of the Interconnecting Customer’s minimum load and requesting an interconnection on a Spot or Area Network.
+This process is for Interconnecting Customers using Listed inverter-based Facilities where the aggregate Facility capacity is less than one fifteenth of the Interconnecting Customer’s minimum load and requesting an interconnection on a Spot or Area Network.
 For Interconnecting Customers interconnecting on an Area Network, the power rating of the Listed inverter must be 15 kW or less.
 This is the fastest and least costly interconnection path for interconnection on a network.

 The Simplified Process for Networks is as follows: